Fr Matthew Charlesworth, SJ

 Christ offers living water not only to quench our thirst, but to renew our hearts so that justice, peace, and mercy may flow through our lives like a stream that never runs dry.

-Most of us spend our lives drawing water from many wells: success, possessions, approval, many different things.
+Most of us spend our lives drawing water from many wells: success, possessions, approval.
 Yet those wells often leave us thirsty again.

 Jesus offers something different.
 He offers living water that becomes a spring within us, a spring of faith, hope, and love that keeps flowing even in difficult times.